 Our process takes 3 years from breeding to grill.
 Resulting in great tasting beef!

 Eat with Confidence

 Our Herd …

-- Superior Genetics (the best of the best)
+- Superior Genetics focusing on the Tajima bloodline

-- High quality forage and grain for a more slow and natural growth
+- High quality forage for a more slow and natural growth

 - Low Stress Environment

 - “Marbling Window” – 60 day marbling window starting prior to weaning is capitalized on to develop necessary intramuscular fat cells that are critical to marbling during the finishing phase.
 This marbling window is typically missed with feed lot programs.

 At Rocky Forge Farm, we believe in the Tajima genetics.
 Tajima bloodline is one known to produce the highest marbling.

 Our foundation cows are F1 Wagyu (50% Wagyu and 50% Angus).
 The sire was 56% Tajima.
 These ladies are AI with a large framed bull that is 68% Tajima bloodline with coveted SCD fat markers of AA and a near perfect rating of 9 on the DNA tested tenderness marker.
 In plain english, this means that our beef is both tender and full of flavor!